Model Selection for Treatment Choice: Penalized Welfare Maximization: Introduction

-Our rule is designed to address two specific situations related to treatment choice with exogenous constraints.
-The first situation we address is when the constraints placed on assignment do not satisfy the conditions in \cite{kt2015}.
-To be concrete, suppose we have two treatments, and we denote assignment into these treatments by partitioning the covariate space into two pieces.
-We can then think of constraints on assignment as constraints on the allowable subsets we can consider for the partition. \cite{kt2015} derive bounds on maximum regret for the EWM rule when the class of allowable subsets has finite VC dimension (see \cite{devroye1996} for a definition).
-Although constraints of this form can be quite flexible, we will present examples where the constraints we consider do not have finite VC dimension.
-In particular, we will argue that the constraints imposed by some reasonable assumptions may generate classes of infinite VC dimension.
-Bounds on the maximum regret of EWM do exist for \emph{some} classes of infinite VC dimension under additional regularity conditions: for example \cite{tsybakov2004} derives bounds on the classification-analogue of EWM when the class has a sufficiently small bracketing entropy (see also Proposition \ref{prop:EWMmon}), but there exist examples of classes that do not satisfy these conditions.
-To solve this problem, we approximate classes of infinite VC dimension by sequences of classes of finite VC dimension in which EWM can be applied.
-The strength of the PWM rule in this application will then be to provide a data-driven method by which to select the appropriate approximating class in applications.
-In doing so we will derive bounds on the maximum regret of the PWM rule for classes of infinite VC dimension.
-We go on to apply this result to data from the Job Training Partnership Act (JTPA) study.
+The main setting that we consider is one where the class of feasible allocations has infinite VC dimension.
+In particular, we argue that economic modeling assumptions may sometimes put restrictions on the unconstrained optimum that naturally generate classes of infinite VC dimension.
+For example, plausible assumptions may only impose shape restrictions on the optimal allocation.
+To solve the optimal welfare assignment problem in this setting, we approximate these large classes of feasible allocations by sequences of classes of finite VC dimension.
+The strength of the PWM rule in this setting will then be to provide a data-driven method by which to select an ``appropriate" approximating class.
+In doing so we will derive bounds on the maximum regret of the PWM rule for a large set of classes of infinite VC dimension.

-The second situation we consider is when the constraints placed on assignment \emph{do} satisfy the conditions in \cite{kt2015}, but the size of the sample on which to estimate the rule is relatively small.
-As is shown in their paper, when the constraints placed on assignment are too flexible relative to the sample size available, the EWM rule may suffer from overfitting, which can result in inflated values of regret.
-By the same mechanism that allows PWM to select an appropriate approximating class in our first application, we can use PWM in an attempt to reduce \emph{point-wise} regret in situations where the resulting regret of EWM is large.
-We illustrate PWM's ability to reduce regret in a simulation study where the policy maker has many covariates on which to assign treatment, but does not know how many to use in practice.
+We also consider the setting where the class of feasible allocations may have large VC dimension relative to the sample size.
+This could arise, for example, if the planner has many covariates on which to base assignment.
+As is shown in \cite{kt2015}, when the constraints placed on assignment are too flexible relative to the sample size available, the EWM rule may suffer from overfitting, which can result in inflated values of regret.
+By the same mechanism that allows PWM to select an appropriate approximating class in our first application, we can use PWM in order to select amongst simpler subclasses in this setting as well, in a way that improves the performance of the allocation rule in finite samples.